basit2023/js-intern/Week3/Day3/Readme.md

 This project demonstrates basic DOM (Document Object Model) manipulation in JavaScript using the `id` selector.
 In this example, JavaScript is used to change the color and content of an HTML element based on user interaction.

-- **index.html**: The HTML file with a heading and button.
-JavaScript changes the heading text and color when the button is clicked.
-- **README.md**: Documentation for the project.

 ## Introduction to DOM and the `id` Selector